vessels-tech/papers/gw_iota.md

 ## How It Works

-1. Using historical groundwater measurements (eg. last year's rainfall amount) determine how much water should be pumped for a given groundwater cooperative, and at what price per litre.
+1. Using historical groundwater measurements (eg. last year's rainfall amount) determine how much water should be pumped for a given set of wells, and at what price per litre.
 This will involve more economics, hydrology etc, but we can make up numbers to begin with.

 2. Farmers pay (in INR) to secure water for that month, which then gets converted to IOTAs on smart pumps.